TEACH Grant Program

 - Sign a TEACH Grant Agreement to Serve.

-- Complete the request form and submit to Loyola’sFinancial Aid Office.
+- Complete the Teach Grant Request (TF) form and submit to Loyola’sFinancial Aid Office.
 Once the request form is submitted, the two items below will be added to your To-Do List in Locus.

 - Complete the TEACH Grant Agreement to Serve, including an online counseling session.